betajaen/apk-cruise/README.md

 DOS: Game can be played normally.
 Some string errors have been observed.
 Some walkboxes errors have been noticed.
 Palette errors occur in opening cutscene.

 Amiga: Plays opening scene normally.
 Some palette errors occur similar to SDL2.
 Game runs to study.
-No input implement to play game further.
+Basic input is implemented.
+Game and Input performance is based upon frame-rate thus laggy in complicated scenes.

 ## ScummVM differences